hashicorp/vault/website/source/guides/operations/deployment-guide.html.md

 ### High Availability Parameters

-New in Vault 1.0 there are additional configuration parameters for HA.
-Add the below configuration to the Vault configuration file:
+As this cluster has multiple Vault servers, add the below configuration to the Vault configuration file:

 ```hcl
 api_addr = {{full URL to Vault API endpoint}}